GwendolyneFreddy/Shuri-Ninja/README-FR.md

 ##### Version 2.0.0 - nn septembre 2019

+- Added *shurininja.ini* metadata file to support AL|EN's "Project Infinity".
+- Renamed *Setup-Shurinin.tp2* -> *shurininja.tp2* to support AL|EN's "Project Infinity".
+- Replaced `AUTHOR` keyword with `SUPPORT`.
+- Added `VERSION` flag.
+- Replaced `AT_INTERACTIVE_EXIT` deprecated command with `README`.
+- Added `HANDLE_CHARSETS` function to convert string entries for EE games.
+- Added `REQUIRE_PREDICATE` conditions to avoid installing the mod in inaccurate games.
+- Added components `DESIGNATED` numbers and "*gw_shuri_ninja_kit_original*", "*gw_shuri_ninja_kit_only_leather*" and "*gw_shuri_ninja_kit_no_armor*" `LABELS`.
+- Added "*always.tpa*" library.
-- tp2 split into components and commented for easier further updates.
+- Externalized tp2 code into *main_component.tpa* libraries for more comfortable readability and maintenance. :wink:.
-- Reorganized components (DESIGNATED numbers).
+- Commented code as much as possible.
-- Added two sub-components (EE only): "Shuri Ninja may not wear heavier armor than leather" and "Shuri Ninja may not wear any armor".
+- Added two sub-components (EE only): "*Shuri Ninja may not wear heavier armor than leather*" and "*Shuri Ninja may not wear any armor*".
-- Added BG2EE, BGEE and SoD compatibility (probably with EET, but not yet tested).
+- Added native BG:EE and BG2EE compatibility (probably with EET, but not yet tested).
 - No longer overwrites system files.
-- Used HANDLE_CHARSETS function to add EE compatibility for languages other than English.
-- Deleted unused files from mod folder.
-- Updated readme (Shri-Ninja now supports translated readmes).
+- Updated and renamed readme file to "*shurininja-readme-%LANGUAGE%.txt*" (Shuri Ninja now supports translated readmes).
+- Proofread English texts (Gwendolyne).
 - Added French translation, including readme (Aalkaor and Gwendolyne).
 - Traification.
-- Added shurininja.ini metadata file to support AL|EN's "Project Infinity".
+Feel free to provide me with translations.
+I will include them as soon as possible.
+- Removed unused files and "*backup*" folder.
+- Reorganized mod architecture tree: created or renamed folders to sort files according to their types.
+- Lower cased files.
+- Included Linux and Mac Os X versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).
+- Added archive libiconv-1.9.2-1-src.7z with iconv licence info.
-- Updated <acronym title="Weimer Dialogue Utility">WeiDU</acronym> installer to v246.
+- Updated WeiDU installer to v247.

 ##